 7. Back to the Farmer’s Market

 That Saturday morning, I wore a strikingly good-looking t-shirt created for a Stride for ADHD Pride —a fund-raising event.
 My friend Natalie Knochenhauer, founder of the [now former] Philadelphia non-profit ADHD Aware, sent it to me as thanks for serving on the board.

 Red Flags: Haughtiness, Piercing Cold Eyes

 The man literally stopping me in my tracks wasn’t a fellow shopper.
 He was soliciting signatures for a political petition.

-He appeared middle-aged, softspoken, and sincere.
+He appeared middle-aged, soft-spoken, and sincere.
 At first.
-That’s why I thought the interest in ADHD was authentic.
+That’s why I thought took his initial interest in ADHD — sparked by spotting my t-shirt — as genuine.
 So, I congenially fielded the usual misinformed opinions.

-Looking back, though, I remember being struck by a certain coldly piercing look in his eyes.
+Looking back, though, I remember red flags waving, via a certain coldly piercing look in his eyes.